okTurtles/group-income/docs/Getting-Started-frontend.md

 __Pros__

 - Reduces reliance on servers.
 This is a Good Thing™ both from a performance standpoint as well as a general Internet POV.
-- Now the server just acts as an API and does little else.
+Now the server just acts as an API and does little else.
 - You can distribute your entire website/app as _static files!_ Just chuck your `index.html` and `app.js` file (and any other static resources) onto any CDN (even IPFS!) and you're good to go.
 No need to worry about managing a server!
 You can even create a purely P2P app this way with "no server"!
+- For large web apps it makes it much easier to dynamically load (and unload) only those resources/components/widgets that the application currently needs.

 ## Architecture Stack Overview